Find Your Flow State (6 ways I harness it)

 • Turn your phone on grayscale mode (take away the color on your phone)

-5. Embrace A Play Mindset
+5. Have A Play Mindset

 Getting into flow is much easier when we optimize for fun and play.